andrew-gong-wu/role-confusion/reports/2026-08-25-qwen3-32b-hierarchical-role-probes/README.md

-# Qwen3-32B hierarchical role probes
+# Qwen3-32B hierarchical role probes (invalid methodology)

-This directory contains the context-valid hierarchical rerun of the Qwen3-32B role probes and the comparison with the downloaded assistant persona axis.
+This directory preserves an exploratory Qwen3-32B hierarchical run and its comparison with the downloaded assistant persona axis.
+It is **not a valid replication of the paper's tag-controlled role-probe methodology** and should not be cited as evidence that Qwen3-32B has a well-separated linear role space.
 No text generation or behavioral experiment was performed.

 ## Setup